Covariant path integrals for quantum fields back-reacting on classical space-time

+When $4D_0 = D_2^{-1}$, the path integral preserves purity on the quantum system, as shown in \cite{UCLHealing} using master-equation methods.
+This form of action is motivated by the study of path integrals \cite{UCLPILONG} for CQ master Equations whose back-reaction is generated by a Hamiltonian \cite{Diosi:2011vu, Oppenheim:2018igd, UCLHealing}, as well as the purely classical path integral in Equation \eqref{eq: lagClass}.
 Written in the form of Equation \eqref{eq: fieldConfigurationSpace2}, we see that the action of $D_2$ is to suppress paths that deviate from the $\pm$ averaged Euler-Lagrange equations, which themselves follow from varying the bra-ket averaged proto-action $\bar{W}_{CQ}$, whilst the effect of the $D_0$ term is to decohere the quantum system.
 The decoherence diffusion trade-off $ 4D_0 \succeq D_2^{-1}$ \cite{dec_Vs_diff}, required for the dynamics to be CP, means that if coherence is maintained for a long time, then there is necessarily lots of diffusion in the classical system away from its most likely path, with the amount depending on both $D_0$ and the strength of the coupling which enters in $W_{CQ}$.

-\textbf{Lorentz invariant classical-quantum dynamics.} As a simple example, we can consider a classical field $q(x)$ coupled to a quantum field $\phi(x)$ with a manifestly Lorentz invariant proto-action
+\textbf{Lorentz invariant classical-quantum dynamics.} Lorentz invariant or covariant pure Linbladians have been studied in \cite{alicki-reldecoherence,poulinKITP2,Baidya:2017eho}.
+As a simple example of a classical-quantum Lorentz invariant model, we can consider a classical field $q(x)$ coupled to a quantum field $\phi(x)$ with a manifestly Lorentz invariant proto-action

 In this case, assuming $4D_0=D_2^{-1}$, we find the expressions for the CQ coupling terms